kmjones1979/se2-kg-example/README.md

 When the `publishToChain` prop is provided, the component will display a one-click "Publish Operations with Smart Account" button that combines all publishing steps into a single action.

+#### Transaction Status Display

+The PublishCard provides clear feedback on transaction status:

+-   When a transaction is sent (hash exists) but not yet confirmed (receipt not available), it displays "Success!
+Transaction sent." with a checkmark icon
+-   Once confirmed, it shows "Confirmed in block [blockNumber]"

+This immediate success feedback helps users understand their transaction was successfully submitted to the network, while waiting for the final confirmation.

 ### ExpandableCard

 A reusable card component with expand/collapse functionality.